 Ackland Art Museum, UNC - Chapel Hill, Columbia & Franklin Streets, Chapel Hill.
 Through Jan.
 8, 2017 - "Extended Remix: Contemporary Artists Meet the Japanese Print".
 Five contemporary artists working across a variety of media have been commissioned to "complete" original eighteenth and nineteenth century Japanese prints, with each encounter producing thoughtprovoking, visually engaging artwork.
 The contemporary artists participating in "Extended Remix" include Scottish master woodblock printmaker Paul Binnie, Japanese painter Akira Yamaguchi, international art collective Studio Swine, American designer and performer Ely Kim, and New York-based experimental photographer Gregory Vershbow.
 Curated by Bradley M. Bailey, Associate Curator of Asian Art, Ackland Art Museum.
+Through Jan.
+8, 2017 - "ART& - An Experiment in Art & Community".
+The exhibit is a dedicated section of the Museum that will be used for community gatherings and a wide range of art-centered activities-from film screenings to performances-as well as site-specific projects by commissioned artists.
 Through Feb.
-5, 2017 - "Politics As Usual".
-A series of three small-scale exhibitions using works from the Ackland's permanent collection, Politics As Usual examines ways in which artists engage with the power structures of their times.
-Whether their stance is documentary, activist, or revisionist, the artists included demonstrate that concerns of the political have long been, and continue to be, fertile ground for art making.
+5, 2017 - "Politics As Usual," featuring a series of three small-scale exhibitions using works from the Ackland's permanent collection, "Politics As Usual" examines ways in which artists engage with the power structures of their times.
+The Collection Galleries, Through Dec.
+31 - In this beautifully designed installation, the Ackland presents a powerful and stimulating selection of over 260 works from its extensive permanent collection.
 Museum Store Gallery (Franklin and Columbia Street), Store hours: Mon.-Sat., 10am-5:30pm & Sun., noon-5pm.
 Museum Hours: Wed.-Thur., 10am-9pm; 2nd Fri, of the month, 10am-9pm; and Fri.-Sun, 10am-5pm.
 Contact: 919/966-5736 or at (www.ackland.org).